Healthy Raven ZZ Plant (Zamioculcas zamiifolia 'Raven') in medium, also known as Raven ZZ Plant

 Process

-Separate rhizomes during repotting.
+A practical check: separate rhizomes during repotting.
 Early signs of success are new root tips, firmer growth, and fresh leaves over the following weeks.

 Pitfalls

-The most common failures are overwatering, poor hygiene, and taking weak material from stressed plants.
+In practice, the most common failures are overwatering, poor hygiene, and taking weak material from stressed plants.
 Low light, unstable temperatures, and frequent disturbance can delay rooting or cause rot.

 💡